 Any standard condom wrapper has serrated edges to make it easier to open, so use that.
 It’s a two-handed – zero-toothed – operation.

-Inside out: It will unroll only with extreme (and possibly damaging) difficulty, and, if you flip it over and use it anyway, stuff that should stay on the inside will be on the outside.
+Inside out: It will unroll only with extreme (and possibly damaging) difficulty, and, if you flip it over and use it anyway, what should stay on the inside will now be on the outside.

 Unrolling before putting it on: It’s more difficult to put on a condom that’s already unrolled so it also has a greater chance of breaking.